ahmedalkabir/uGsm/README.md

 2. and send message to specific destination
 3. receving messages and execute the recevied commands

-# snippet One uGsm can do
+# snippet of What uGsm can do
 ```c++
   // readSMS is going to block the process
   // and wait for incoming messages, if there's message